airbytehq/airbyte/docs/understanding-airbyte/basic-normalization.md

 Note that all the choices made by Normalization as described in this documentation page in terms of naming could be overridden by your own custom choices.
 To do so, you can follow the following tutorials:

 * to build a [custom SQL view](../tutorials/transformation-and-normalization/transformations-with-sql.md) with your own naming conventions
-* to export, edit and run [custom DBT normalization](../tutorials/transformation-and-normalization/transformations-with-dbt.md) yourself
+* to export, edit and run [custom dbt normalization](../tutorials/transformation-and-normalization/transformations-with-dbt.md) yourself